jlcarr/shell_reference/README.md

 - flags:
    - `r`: recursively add sub-directories
    - `e`: encrypt the result
-- `'dir_name'` The directory containing everything you want zipped
+- `'dir_name'`: The directory containing everything you want zipped
-- `output_name.zip` The outputted zip file name
+- `output_name.zip`: The outputted zip file name

+## hashing
+`shasum -a 512256 'file_name'`
+- flags:
+   - `a`: specify which hashing algorithm to use
+- `512256`: choose the SHA 512/256 algorithm (currently considered secure)
+- `'file_name'`: The file containing the data to hash